 Adoption scenarios in this model grow linearly over time starting from the base year of 2014, and are considered “complete” in 2050.
 Linear growth trends were chosen because of the lack of country or regional data; additional behavioral research at more granular scales can reveal more representative adoption estimates.

-For plant-rich diet, three scenarios were developed:
+For plant-rich diet, the following scenarios were considered:

 - Scenario 1: This scenario assumes that 50 percent of the global population will adopt a plant-rich diet by 2050.